Hornbill-Docs/docmanager-user-guide/documentmanager-user-guide/index.md

 layout: article-toc
 ---
 # Welcome
-Document Manager is an app that runs on the Hornbill platform that allows users to manage documents of various types.
-Documents can be uploaded, created, shared, and collaborated on.
-Published documents can be added to one or more libraries, which can be available to other Document Manager users.
-Document Manager can be quickly installed from the App Store by an administrator.
+Document Manager runs on the Hornbill platform and allows users to manage documents of various types.
+You can upload, create, share, and collaborate on documents in Document Manager.
+You can add published documents to one or more libraries, which can be available to other Document Manager users.
+Administrators can install Document Manager from the App Store.

 ## Searching
 Use the Global Search option to find documents you own or have access to.